60 Degrees F In Celsius

 2. Multiply the result by 5/9: 28°F × 5/9 ≈ 15.56°C

-Therefore, 60 degrees Fahrenheit is approximately 15.56 degrees Celsius.
+So, 60 degrees Fahrenheit is approximately 15.56 degrees Celsius.

 A Deeper Dive into the Conversion Formula

 The formula itself is derived from the relationship between the freezing and boiling points of water on both scales.
 The difference between the boiling and freezing points is 180°F (212°F - 32°F) on the Fahrenheit scale and 100°C on the Celsius scale.
-The ratio between these differences is 180/100, which simplifies to 9/5.
+Plus, the ratio between these differences is 180/100, which simplifies to 9/5.
 This ratio is crucial in the conversion formula.
 The subtraction of 32 accounts for the offset in the zero points of the two scales.

 Consider this: a 1°C increase corresponds to a 9/5°F increase.
 The formula efficiently adjusts for this difference and the different zero points.